Infiltration for commercial and municipal projects

 - If little space is available, our box systems are used, which can be installed up to 9.5 m deep.

 - Our systems are characterized by exceptional ease of maintenance.
 With I-CONNECT, our systems can be monitored remotely.

-In our tunnel infiltration trenches, the polluted stormwater is first cleaned by upstream sedimentation/filter shafts or our road runoff water filters.
+In our tunnel infiltration trenches, the polluted stormwater is first cleaned by upstream sedimentation/filter shafts.
 The water is then buffered in the large-volume tunnels and infiltrated into the ground from there.
 This system is particularly cost-efficient in terms of transport, purchase, installation and operation.
 With only three different 80 cm high components, consisting of start calotte, tunnel and end calotte, two-dimensional systems of any size can be produced without any connecting elements.
 The area above the Dibt-certified system, which can carry heavy loads of up to 60 t, is available for other uses, such as access roads or parking spaces.
 A flushing and inspection shaft allows complete control and cleaning of the manifold row.
 Our tunnel systems are laid on a special, seepable and high-pressure flushable fabric base.
 Compared to almost all other systems, the tunnel system is thus the only system where the infiltration base can also be cleaned to ensure permanent infiltration capability.

 In infiltration trenches, the polluted stormwater (e.g. from roadways) is cleaned via the revitalized soil layer of the trench.
 This variant can offer advantages, especially for large, municipal systems.
 Disadvantages are that the surface of the trough cannot be used further, that maintenance work, e.g. green maintenance, is required for the trough and that safety precautions must be taken to prevent access in the event of water accumulation due to heavy rainfall.